mpostol/OPC-UA-OOI/README.md

 •	Data binding – to define how the process data relate to the real world

-•	Data Validation - see project [DataSerializationUnitTestProject](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution/DataSerializationUnitTestProject)
+•	Data Validation - see project description [OPC UA NodeSet Validation](../SemanticDataSolution/UANodeSetValidation)

 •	Data Prototyping  - methods and tools to design custom data types